A look at COVID-19 vaccinations in Canada on Feb. 27, 2021

-There were 398,071 new vaccines delivered to the provinces and territories for a total of 2,441,670 doses delivered so far.
-The provinces and territories have used 72.68 per cent of their available vaccine supply.
+There were no new vaccines delivered to the provinces and territories for a total of 2,441,670 doses delivered so far.
+The provinces and territories have used 75.21 per cent of their available vaccine supply.

 Please note that Newfoundland, P.E.I., Nova Scotia, New Brunswick and the territories typically do not report on a daily basis.

-Quebec is reporting 13,464 new vaccinations administered for a total of 400,540 doses given.
-The province has administered doses at a rate of 46.81 per 1,000.
-There were 28,500 new vaccines delivered to Quebec for a total of 537,825 doses delivered so far.
+Quebec is reporting 17,859 new vaccinations administered for a total of 418,399 doses given.
+The province has administered doses at a rate of 48.898 per 1,000.
+There were zero new vaccines delivered to Quebec for a total of 537,825 doses delivered so far.
 The province has received enough of the vaccine to give 6.3 per cent of its population a single dose.
-The province has used 74.47 per cent of its available vaccine supply.
+The province has used 77.79 per cent of its available vaccine supply.

-Ontario is reporting 21,805 new vaccinations administered for a total of 643,765 doses given.
-The province has administered doses at a rate of 43.826 per 1,000.
-There were 220,030 new vaccines delivered to Ontario for a total of 903,285 doses delivered so far.
+Ontario is reporting 24,339 new vaccinations administered for a total of 668,104 doses given.
+The province has administered doses at a rate of 45.483 per 1,000.
+There were zero new vaccines delivered to Ontario for a total of 903,285 doses delivered so far.
 The province has received enough of the vaccine to give 6.1 per cent of its population a single dose.
-The province has used 71.27 per cent of its available vaccine supply.
+The province has used 73.96 per cent of its available vaccine supply.

-Manitoba is reporting 2,409 new vaccinations administered for a total of 71,469 doses given.
-The province has administered doses at a rate of 51.902 per 1,000.
-There were 6,100 new vaccines delivered to Manitoba for a total of 108,460 doses delivered so far.
+Manitoba is reporting 2,085 new vaccinations administered for a total of 73,554 doses given.
+The province has administered doses at a rate of 53.416 per 1,000.
+There were zero new vaccines delivered to Manitoba for a total of 108,460 doses delivered so far.
 The province has received enough of the vaccine to give 7.9 per cent of its population a single dose.
-The province has used 65.89 per cent of its available vaccine supply.
+The province has used 67.82 per cent of its available vaccine supply.

-Saskatchewan is reporting 4,015 new vaccinations administered for a total of 69,451 doses given.
-The province has administered doses at a rate of 58.899 per 1,000.
-There were 15,210 new vaccines delivered to Saskatchewan for a total of 74,605 doses delivered so far.
+Saskatchewan is reporting 6,050 new vaccinations administered for a total of 75,501 doses given.
+The province has administered doses at a rate of 64.03 per 1,000.
+There were zero new vaccines delivered to Saskatchewan for a total of 74,605 doses delivered so far.
 The province has received enough of the vaccine to give 6.3 per cent of its population a single dose.
-The province has used 93.09 per cent of its available vaccine supply.
+The province has used 101.2 per cent of its available vaccine supply.

-Alberta is reporting 11,728 new vaccinations administered for a total of 207,300 doses given.
-The province has administered doses at a rate of 47.092 per 1,000.
-There were 69,090 new vaccines delivered to Alberta for a total of 274,965 doses delivered so far.
+Alberta is reporting 11,396 new vaccinations administered for a total of 218,696 doses given.
+The province has administered doses at a rate of 49.681 per 1,000.
+There were zero new vaccines delivered to Alberta for a total of 274,965 doses delivered so far.
 The province has received enough of the vaccine to give 6.2 per cent of its population a single dose.
-The province has used 75.39 per cent of its available vaccine supply.
+The province has used 79.54 per cent of its available vaccine supply.

 Yukon is reporting zero new vaccinations administered for a total of 15,174 doses given.
 The territory has administered doses at a rate of 363.615 per 1,000.
 There were zero new vaccines delivered to Yukon for a total of 18,900 doses delivered so far.
 The territory has received enough of the vaccine to give 45 per cent of its population a single dose.
 The territory has used 80.29 per cent of its available vaccine supply.